 You can be confident that we will do our best to ensure that your book reaches the greatest number and widest range of readers possible.
 Your readers, in turn, have the freedom to choose in whichever medium they would like to read your publication.can provide eBooks in a variety of formats including PDF, HTML and as an ePub file.
 Files for each eBook version can be quickly disseminated to our distribution partners in the format that they have specified.

 - SpringerLink – with millions of downloads per year.

 - Amazon – our close business relationship with Amazon provides a valuable, direct route to market for Palgrave authors and ensures that almost all books can be made available via the Amazon Kindle.

 - eBook reading devices – Palgrave eBooks can be accessed and read on a number of eReaders and platforms including Sony Reader™, Apple iPad® and Barnes and Noble’s Nook® platform to name but a few.

 - Google Books – Thousands of Palgrave books have been included in Google Books.
 New publications follow as soon as the files are ready.
 Google Books allows users to browse a part of the book content prior to making a decision to purchase.

 The Author Affiliate Program

-If your book is available from the Palgrave Shop, join the affiliate program and earn a commission.
+Join the affiliate program and earn a commission.
 Read more here.